neerajk555/SQL-Training-exercise/module-07-set-operations/08-Take-Home-Challenges.md

 **Challenge Tip:** These are designed to take 45-60 minutes each.
 Break them into parts, test incrementally, and explore multiple approaches!

+## 📋 Approach Strategy for Complex Problems

+**Before You Start Coding:**
+1. **Read the entire problem** - Understand all requirements before writing SQL
+2. **Identify the operation types** needed:
+   - Combining data? → UNION/UNION ALL
+   - Finding overlaps? → INTERSECT or INNER JOIN
+   - Finding differences? → EXCEPT or LEFT JOIN...IS NULL
+3. **Break into sub-problems** - Tackle one deliverable at a time
+4. **Sketch on paper** - Draw Venn diagrams or table relationships
+5. **Test data first** - Query each table individually to understand the data

+**While Coding:**
+1. Build incrementally - Don't write the whole query at once
+2. Test each piece - Make sure each SELECT works before combining
+3. Check intermediate results - Use subqueries you can test independently
+4. Add comments - Explain your logic for future reference

+**Debugging Complex Queries:**
+- Comment out parts to isolate the error
+- Check column counts and types at each UNION
+- Test with smaller data subsets first
+- Verify your business logic matches the requirements

 ---

 ## Challenge 1: Multi-Platform Social Media Analytics (45–55 min)